RevolutionTech/seared-quail/README.md

 ### Installation

-Then in your virtual environment, you will need to install Python dependencies such as psycopg2, MySQL-python, [django](https://www.djangoproject.com/), and [pillow](https://pillow.readthedocs.org/).
+Then in your virtual environment, you will need to install Python dependencies such as [gevent](http://www.gevent.org/), psycopg2, psycogreen, [Gunicorn](http://gunicorn.org/), [django](https://www.djangoproject.com/), and [pillow](https://pillow.readthedocs.org/).
 You can do this simply with the command:

     pip install -r requirements.txt